Zettlr/zettlr-docs/docs/core/file-list.md

 If you drag a file outside of the app, you are able to share the file with other programs.
 To cancel this dragging-out, simply release the mouse over your app again.

+> To drag out a file into other applications, make sure to **hold the `Ctrl`-key or the `Alt`-key before dragging your file!** This will tell Zettlr that you don't want to move the file within Zettlr, but outside of the app.

 ## Search Heatmap

 Another useful feature of the file list is to help you distinguish what search results are the most relevant.
 Once you've executed a search, the list will change its colour like a chameleon.
 It will paint all files in 50 shades of green (yep, we've just made _that_ joke).
 The greener a file is, the more relevant the file is to your current search.